Brand book and graphic standards book: Why are they essential for every serious brand?

 Which colors can be combined, and which cannot?

-What should an Instagram post look like, and how about an email signature?
+What should an Instagram post look like, and how should an email signature look?

 The goal is for a designer, copywriter, or collaborator to be able to use your brand without additional explanations.